ZachPetroff/EgoAlign/README.md

 DJI:

+To time-sync the DJI data to the Shadow data, run the following command:

+`python time_sync.py --srt_path <DJI.srt> --steps_csv <detected_steps.csv> --pose_dir <path/to/vitpose_output/> --out_csv <out.csv>`

+NOTE: The script assumes that the both data streams begin at approximately the same time (within 10 seconds).
+If this assumption is not true, increase COARSE_MARGIN.

 To track the subject throughout the third-person video and get the corresponding bounding boxes, run:

 `python segment_video --frames <path/to/frames> --output <sam2_output.mp4> --fps <output_fps> --checkpoint <path/to/sam.pt> --config <path/to/config.yaml> --out_csv output_bboxes.csv`